UKPLab/CARE/docs/source/for_developers/frontend/coordinator.rst

     * - Key
       - Description
     * - table
-      - The table from which the choices are retrieved (e.g. ``workflow_step``)
+      - Backend table from which the component **loads available choices** to display in the list.
     * - filter
+      - Rules controlling **which rows are visible**.
-      - A list of conditions to filter the items (can be based on form data)
+        Can be based on static values or dynamic form data.
     * - disabled
-      - Optional rules to hide excluded entries
+      - Optional rules to **hide or lock** certain rows without removing them.

 .. tip::

     The component emits ``@update:config-status`` whenever one or more of the rows has incomplete configuration.
     It also provides a ``validate()`` method which can be called from the parent via a ref to ensure all required inputs are set.

+    While the backend table/field names come from the database model, **their effect inside the Choice component is purely about what gets rendered, how it can be interacted with, and what gets sent back when saving**.

 Default
 ^^^^^^^